bek0s/gbkfit/docs/source/overview.rst

 provide a solution for a wide range of galaxy modelling studies.

 .. attention::
-   This documentation covers the latest version of the software.
-If you are interested in the old (and deprecated) version of GBKFIT, visit `gbkfit-legacy <https://github.com/bek0s/gbkfit-legacy>`_.
+   This documentation covers the latest version of GBKFIT.
+If you are interested in the old and deprecated version of the software, visit `gbkfit-legacy <https://github.com/bek0s/gbkfit-legacy>`_.

 Features